 To create her designs, Amighi is inspired by a range of Islamic sources, including carpet design, miniature painting and architectural decoration.
 Through intricate sculptures with surfaces that suggest beauty and decadence, Amighi creates a realm in which violence and tranquility collide, exploring the often tumultuous history of Iran.
 Highlighting her own absence from the people and events that shaped these accounts, she casts a unique perspective of modern Iran, with an ambiguity that concurrently provides an intimate view into the architecture, myths, religion and convoluted pattern work that surrounds present-day Tehran.

-Amighi (born in Tehran, Iran 1974) lives and works in New York.
+Amighi was born in Tehran, Iran and lives and works in New York.

 Hamra Abbas was short-listed for the Jameel Prize 2009 for her series, Please Do Not Step.
-These works are installed on the floor of the display space, and, despite the title, visitors are expected to walk over them, contradicting their expectations of how to behave, and helping to destroy the works themselves.
-In this way, visitors take on the role of outsiders intervening in the area occupied by the work, just as so many Westerners have intervened in the Islamic world over the last two centuries and more.
+These works were installed on the floor of the display space, and, despite the title, visitors were expected to walk over them, contradicting their expectations of how to behave, and helping to destroy the works themselves.
+In this way, visitors took on the role of outsiders intervening in the area occupied by the work, just as so many Westerners have intervened in the Islamic world over the last two centuries and more.

 On de-installation in September 2009, the work was destroyed – as was intended by the artist.
 It was replaced by a smaller, related work, entitled Paper Plates, for the subsequent tour of The Jameel Prize 2009 exhibition.